 In the past, style choices for curtain rods were limited.
 They only had a utilitarian use and were not considered part of the window treatment décor.
 Times have changed and now there are numerous styles and colors to choose from.
 Curtain rods are used to both accentuate and finish off a curtain.

-The different types of curtain rods include:
+The most common types of curtain rods are:

 - wrap around